-It felt like I’d been kicked in the teeth.
-I stared down into my phone screen, reading an icy email that announced a story I’d spent two years duly devoted to was now on its death bed.
-One of my editors had shot it in its heart—reducing its existence to a paragraph of a lackluster goodbye.
-Those words brought a level of devastation I was not prepared to digest.
+I felt like I’d been kicked in the teeth.
+I stared down at my phone screen in disbelief, reading an icy email that announced a magazine story I’d spent two years devotedly championing was officially on its deathbed.
+An editor had shot it in its big, beautiful heart, reducing its existence to a paragraph of a lackluster goodbye.
+And that realization brought a level of devastation I wasn’t prepared to digest.

 But my greatest fear had come true.
-And there I was: choking on the news that my hard work had been tossed in the trash for a reason that had nothing to do with me.
+And there I was–choking on the news that my hard work had been tossed into the wastebasket.
 Worst of all, people I’d entrusted with my idea had pulled the wool over my eyes through the process of its annihilation.
 I felt cheated, manipulated, undermined and undervalued.
-Also seething with anger.
-How could they?
+And I was seething with anger.

-Though it seemed in that moment that I was the only person on Earth who’d ever been sliced by the blade of glaring disrespect, I wasn’t at all.
-None of us are strangers to being struck by a major setback, but when you’re in that space, it feels like you’re the only one slithering across those grounds.
-It feels like you’ll never find your way to the other side of it.
-Allow me to breathe some truth back into you: you not only can, but you must.
+Though it seemed, in the moment, that no one else on Earth had ever been sliced with such glaring disrespect, the truth is that I wasn’t alone.
+If you’re going to reach for anything in this life, don’t expect to be a stranger to setbacks.
+Although, when you find yourself in that space, it feels like you’re the only one slithering across those grounds, left to fend for yourself.
+It might even feel like you’ll never find your way out of it.
+But, if I may, let me breathe some truth back into your doubt and sorrow: you not only can overcome this misfortune, but you must.

 [epq-quote align=”align-center”]”When you are no longer willing to be puppeteered by another’s approval, you no longer have anyone rationing out your power.”[/epq-quote]

-This setback does not define who you are.
+This setback, no matter how grave, doesn’t define who you are.

 You’ve got resilience in your DNA.

-If you explored your lineage, whether by examining the lives of your parents or your grandparents, or shuffling back multiple generations to uncover a riveting tale of survival that rocks you, there exists evidence of someone in your ancestry who persisted through the unimaginable.
+If you explored your lineage, whether by examining the lives of your parents or your grandparents, or perhaps shuffling back multiple generations to uncover a riveting tale of survival that rocks you, you’d find evidence of someone in your ancestry who persisted through the unimaginable.
 Maybe they survived a war, or a famine, or extreme injustice, or a disastrous act of God.
-The takeaway?
-Don’t let a bad day or week cause you to forget the strength embedded within your legendary roots.
-Call upon your fighting spirit.
-This situation will never be bigger than you.

-If you’ve been allowing some higher-up at your workplace, or a dangling carrot of a career opportunity, or some alluring love interest to act as the CEO of your self-belief, it’s time you fire them.
-You will never again give another person so much authority over the way you perceive yourself.
-It is no one’s responsibility to whisk into every disheartening situation and handcuff you with confidence; that’s a job only you can fulfill.
-It’s also the most important one you will ever have.
+You call the shots, baby.
+Which is also to say that, if you’ve allowed some higher-up at your workplace, or a dangling carrot of a career opportunity, or some alluring love interest to act as the CEO of your self-belief, it’s time you fire them.
+And never, ever again give another person authority over the way you perceive yourself.

 Every person you admire has fallen fast and hard on their face.

-Every celebrity you emulate, every entrepreneur you look to for inspiration, and every Fortune 500 company you roll out your hard-earned dollars to has been—at least once— slammed with a setback so severe they were convinced their quest was over.
-They may have wallowed in the bloodbath of a plan that was once alive with so much promise, staring down at a shell of an idea without a pulse.
+Every celebrity you emulate, every entrepreneur you look to for inspiration, and every Fortune 500 company you roll out your hard-earned dollars to support has been—at least once— slammed with a setback so severe they were convinced their glory days were over.
+They may have wallowed in the bloodbath of a plan that was once alive and stretching with promise, but had since lost its pulse.

-I adore designer Vera Wang’s story of career resuscitation.
+I adore designer Vera Wang’s story of reinvention.
 Long before she crafted and sold millions of high-end wedding gowns, she was a figure skater who failed to make the cut for the U.S. Olympic team.
-In the years that followed, she graduated from college and ventured into the world of editorial, accepting employment at Vogue magazine.
+And, in the years that followed, she graduated from college and ventured into the world of editorial, accepting employment at Vogue magazine.
 She gave the publication 17 years of her passion and skills before being rejected for its editor-in-chief position.

-As disheartened as she may have felt at the time, those slamming doors only served to reroute her toward an endeavor that launched a multi-million dollar fashion empire.
-According to Forbes, Wang’s estimated net worth was $420 million in 2015.
-That’s a hilariously superior figure to what she might have earned as Vogue’s editor-in-chief.
+And I can imagine she was probably disheartened–perhaps humiliated.
+But, as defeated as she may have felt at the time, those slamming doors only served to reroute her toward the endeavor she was meant to fulfill–the one that launched a multi-million dollar fashion empire.
+In fact, according to Forbes, Wang’s estimated net worth was $420 million in 2015.
+That’s a gobsmackingly superior figure to what she might have earned as Vogue’s editor-in-chief.

-Within every success story, there exists a tale about a thing that was so furiously wanted once upon a time, but never had.
-While it’s OK to grant yourself a space to grieve what once was and will be no more, you must not stay there.
-Your most lucrative opportunity could be whistling right around the corner.
+So, here’s the deal: within every success story, there exists a tale about a thing that was so furiously wanted once upon a time, but never had.
+While it’s OK to grant yourself space to grieve, you must not stay there.
+Your most lucrative opportunity could be whistling right around the corner, chanting for your arrival.

 Meet your new mantra: “Every rejection is rerouting me in a more powerful direction.”

-Sometimes the most commemorative chapters of our lives are only possible because of the disappointing ones that came before it.
-There is always a magic lesson behind every closed curtain, and a rebirth yawning and stretching out its arms and legs in the midst of every ending.
+Sometimes the most commemorative chapters of our lives are only made possible by the disappointing ones that came before it.
+There’s always a magic lesson behind every closed curtain, and a rebirth yawning and stretching out its arms and legs in the midst of every ending.